IMPORTANT NOTICE

 District Grant materials can be found in the files shown on the menu.

-District Grant Deadlines in 2019-20
+District Grant Deadlines in 2023-24

-• June 15, 2022 A completed Club Qualification Memorandum of Understanding is due to Beth Franklin at bethfranklin@kw.com.
+• June 15, 2023 A completed Club Qualification Memorandum of Understanding is due to Beth Franklin at bethfranklin@kw.com.

-• June 15, 2022 The 2020-21 Club President and Grants Manager must complete Grants Qualification Training.
+• June 15, 2023 The 2020-21 Club President and Grants Manager must complete Grants Qualification Training.

-• July 15, 2022 Full grant applications will be due.
+• July 15, 2023 Full grant applications will be due.

-• May 31, 2023 Completed Final Grant Reports are due.
+• May 31, 2024 Completed Final Grant Reports are due.

 Global Grants

-Global Grants support large, humanitarian, international activities with sustainable, measurable outcomes in Rotary’s six areas of focus.
+Global Grants support large, humanitarian, international activities with sustainable, measurable outcomes in Rotary’s seven areas of focus.
 Grant sponsors form international partnerships that respond to real community needs.
 A key feature of Global Grants is a sponsoring partnership, between the districts or clubs where the activity is carried out and a district or club in another country.
 All sponsors must be Grants Qualified before they can submit an application.
 The minimum budget for a Global Grant is $30,000.
 If you would like to have a global Grant considered for district funding with additional funding from The Rotary Foundation, please download the Global Grant Letter of Intent.
 When it is completed, submit it to Pat Knauss, plknauss@gmail.com and Marc Horner@aol.com